jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 ## Tests

 Once I got this all done I moved onto writing some tests.
 I just decided to keep simple and use the `unittest` library that's built into Python.
 I then found that there's a pretty great mocking library for the AWS boto3 client called [moto](https://pypi.org/project/moto/) that can be used to write proper tests for Python.
 Compared to C# this is great, as my only option there appears to be writing wrapper classes that call the function.
 To be honest though, this is where I spent a lot of my time as I ended encountering a bug in moto that I ended up making an [issue](https://github.com/getmoto/moto/issues/5916) on GitHub about.
-Fortunately, the people running the moto repo responded quickly and it's been fixed - all I need to do now is update my tests to work with the fixes!
+Fortunately, the people running the moto repository responded quickly and it's been fixed - all I need to do now is update my tests to work with the fixes!

 ## API